barrachi/qtarmsim/README.rst

 is the graphical part of what was planned to be a Qt graphical interface to the SPIM simulator.

-The ARMSim ARM simulator, Copyright (c) 2014-15 by Germán Fabregat, is included with QtARMSim.
+The ARMSim ARM simulator, Copyright (c) 2014-15 by Germán Fabregat, is bundled with QtARMSim.
 It can be found on the ``armsim/`` subdirectory.